Frenzy HotNS Barbarian Nephalem Rift Speed Farming Variation

 - You will retain the vast majority of your passive lineup from the solo GR progression build.
 Boon of Bul-Kathos is still quite useful for WotB uptime even with In-geom present, while Rampage and Berserker Rage are consistent and straightforward damage buffs for a generator build in speed farming.

-- If you feel you confidently overpower the chosen difficulty, you can take off the excessive damage of Weapons Master (or the defense of Nerves of Steel, depending on your choice) for the extra movement speed of Pound of Flesh, which synergizes excellently with Avarice Band.
+- If you feel you confidently overpower the chosen difficulty, you can take off the excessive damage of Ruthless (or the defense of Nerves of Steel, depending on your choice) for the extra movement speed of Pound of Flesh, which synergizes excellently with Avarice Band.

 Most of the gear from the Greater Rift progression build will still make sense for speed farming, but a few variations will be necessary in order to maximize your productivity and momentum during regular Rift clears.